What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 Italian mushroom delicacy

-Video: Raincoat (mushroom) fried with garlic
+Video: Puffball (mushroom) fried with garlic

-How much to cook puffball mushroom?
+How long does it take to cook a puffball mushroom?

 • Adult raincoats, before frying, boil for 6-7 minutes